gunasekaran2410/nextcms/content/pro.md

     logo_image: images/product/isafe.png
     product_image: images/product/isafe Connect.jpg
 pros1:
-  - description1: Our mobile based apps connect schools, teachers and parents.
+  - description: Our mobile based apps connect schools, teachers and parents.
 Always be connected to your children’s school and teachers, need to talk to teachers, setup a meeting, no problem.
 Do it all here, keep yourself informed on happenings at the school.
 Don’t miss out any events, Notify